RaphaeleL/nvim/README.md

 ### Colorscheme

-The colorscheme changes regularly and is mostly adjusted to subtle (therefore the colorscheme of the images from the showcase below is also not always 100% up to date).
-At the moment one from [catppuccin/nvim](https://github.com/catppuccin/nvim) is used.
+At the moment one from [catppuccin/nvim](https://github.com/catppuccin/nvim) is in use.

 ### Structure